Digitalcloud-Ali/Multi-Content-Management-System/README.md

 Anyone can use this project and customize as per their needs and can develop the themes to use for frontend either by using Pure html, based on ReactJS or Angular.

+# Demo

+you can visit http://rayice.com to see the demo.
+To Access the admin panel http://rayice.com/administrator/ please email at ask@rayice.com

 # License

 You are open to edit, share or use it in any of your project.
 For any support you can contact at ask@rayice.com